 Have you lost your motivation to exercise during the pandemic?
 Do you find it difficult to fit in movement to your daily routine?
 Here are some helpful tips to help you get back on track with your goals.

-1. Set up and be prepared ahead of time.
 Do you need a dedicated space where you won’t be interrupted during a workout?
-Do you need any equipment on hand?
+What equipment do need?
 Do you need to make sure your spouse watches the kids while you go on your walk?
 Take the time to get prepared ahead of time, so that you don’t come across any barriers when it’s time to get active.
 Move furniture out of the way, gather items like a yoga mat or weights, and create a plan with your family so you increase the chances of success.

 Who said you had to go to the gym or run 5 miles a day to be active?
 Sometimes, we get stuck in thinking that physical activity has to look a certain way.
 But the truth is that the more we move – however we choose to move – the better.

-- Go for a walk or a bike ride around the neighborhood after work.
+- Walk or bike around the neighborhood after work

-- Do household chores like vacuuming, cleaning, and organizing regularly.
-Space out your housework so you have a little bit to do each day.
+- Do household chores like vacuuming, cleaning, and organizing throughout the week

-- Mow the grass, rake leaves, weed the garden, and do other yard work.
+- Mow the grass, rake leaves, weed the garden, and other yard work

-- Do simple exercises or stretches while watching TV.
-You might even try doing some jumping jacks, lunges, or pushups on commercial breaks.
+- Do simple exercises and stretches while watching TV or do jumping jacks, lunges, or pushups on commercial breaks

-- Take an online exercise class.
-Choose something that interests you that you’ve always wanted to try like yoga, Pilates, circuit training, barre, martial arts, or anything that sounds fun to you.
+- Take an online exercise class, something that interests you that you’ve always wanted to try like yoga, Pilates, circuit training, barre, martial arts, or anything that sounds fun to you

 For some, the pandemic has nudged them to become even more active and interested in exercise than before, whether that’s due to an increased focus on health awareness, more available free time, or messaging from governmental agencies reminding us to stay healthy and active.